Exploring Teacher-Led Micro-RCTs

 2. You’ll receive a Setting Information Sheet, demo video, and an optional invitation to book a 1:1 call with the research team

-3. In September 2025, you’ll be sent a unique access code to the WhatWorked Teachers platform
+3. You’ll be sent a unique access code to the WhatWorked Teachers platform

 4. Create an account, select an intervention and the platform’s Trial Wizard will guide you through: choosing your trial design, randomising pupils or classes, uploading anonymised pre-test and post-test scores